fru-io/docs-live/docs/getting-started.md

 * [Work with your site on DDEV-Live](#working-with-your-site-on-ddev-live)

 ### You will need
-* An email from the DDEV team inviting you to access the platform and giving you a personal `<org>` to use in commands below
+* An email from the DDEV team inviting you to access the platform and giving you a personal `<org>` to use in commands below.
 * Current, up-to-date operating system (macOS, Linux or Windows).
 * Internet connection.
 * GitHub account.